Actors vote to approve deal that ended strike, bringing relief to union leaders and Hollywood

 A rejection of the agreement would have meant a return to the bargaining table and, with that, the possibility of the actors going back on strike if leaders called for it.

-Those leaders had freed actors to return to work, declaring the strike over as soon as the tentative deal was struck Nov.
-8. Two days later, it was approved by the guild’s board with an 86% vote.
+The union had freed actors to return to work, declaring the strike over as soon as the tentative deal was struck Nov.
+8 with the Alliance of Motion Picture and Television Producers, which represents studios, streaming services and production companies in union negotiations.
+Two days later, it was approved by the guild’s board with an 86% vote.

+“The AMPTP member companies congratulate SAG-AFTRA on the ratification of its new contract, which represents historic gains and protections for performers,” the AMPTP said in a statement Tuesday night.
+“With this vote, the industry and the jobs it supports will be able to return in full force.”

 SAG-AFTRA President Fran Drescher told The Associated Press shortly after the resolution was reached that making sure AI reproductions of actors could only be used with their informed consent and compensation was a “deal breaker” in the talks.